Link : SEND Policy

 In addition to the planning, assessment and tracking of progress which takes place in school for all children, the following is in place for those with SEND;

-Termly reviews of IEP targets are made by the class teacher and new targets set with Mrs Bennett (SENDco).
+Termly reviews of IEP targets are made by the class teacher and new targets set with the SENDCO.

 Additional support may be provided after discussions with key staff, parents/carers, pupil and where relevant, external agencies.